 Every Political candidate is a multimedia personality, every campaign is a brand, and every voter is a customer.

-Political ads will feature complex, three-dimensional characters who interact via the computer screen.
+Political ads will feature complex, three-dimensional characters interacting via the computer screen.
 They will appear more lifelike, completely interactive, and highly customizable.
 Consumers will select their candidate’s race, age, gender, and look.

 Political advertising will evolve to include “associated media,” including candidate/issue-centered programming, special events, news shows, Internet channels, and traditional and interactive media (i.e., social media).
 One facet of this research involved: